 Seattle and Newfoundland have also copies of Viking ships.
 The Nordic Spirit, now at the Nordic Heritage Museum in Seattle, was made around 1800 for fishermen in the northern part of Norway.
-It underwent restoration in 2008-09 as part of the centennial observation of the Alaska-Yukon-Pacific Expedition that took place in 1909.
-This small "Viking ship" could not sail from Norway to America, but it is constructed in the same way and is a replica of a Northlands boat.

-The larger Viking ships in the U.S. today are kept in Chicago and Duluth.
-Canada has also a large Viking ship at L'Anse aux Meadows that was built in Iceland just before 2000.
+The Viking ship at L'Anse aux Meadows was built in Iceland just before 2000.

 There is no denying that the three copies of the Werner statue, from Trondheim via Greenland to Canada, never would have been where they are today without the enormous work of the Leif Erikson International Foundation.
 I therefore have to thank you all again for the marvelous job you have been doing to make this new saga trip from Europe to America possible.
-Thank you also for inviting me on this wonderful Seattle trip to make this keynote address about Leif Eriksson while standing here in this marvelous new place for August Werner's famous statue from 1962.
+Thank you also for inviting me last year to be a keynote speaker about Leif Eriksson at the marvelous new plaza for August Werner's famous statue in Ballard.